-The Agile project management methodology has been used in the software development and IT industry for the past sixteen years, but recently it has gained wide acceptance by many number of industries and organizations.
+The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.
+It has recently gained acceptance by a wide number of professions, industries, and organizations.

-The reason for this surge in popularity is quite understandable, a majority of projects benefit when managed using lean concepts promoted by Agile project management methodology.
+The reason for this surge in popularity is quite understandable, the majority of projects benefit when managed using lean concepts promoted by Agile project management methodology.

-Until recently some academics and Project Management Institute (PMI) considered Agile method not a serious contender in project management due to the fact that is very hard to set a due date for project’s competition in Agile method.
+Until recently some academics and Project Management Institute (PMI) considered Agile method, not a serious contender in project management due to the fact that is very hard to set a due date for project’s completion in the Agile method.

-But the tide is turning and Agile is gaining wide acceptance as a valid process for many projects.
+But the tide is turning and Agile project management is gaining wide acceptance as a valid process for most projects.

 History of Agile project management

-The bigger the project’s scope and its feature set were, there was more likelihood that the project either finished late (in most cases very late) or never finished and was discarded with huge cost in money, resources and opportunity cost.
+The bigger the project’s scope and its feature set were, there was more likely that the project either finished late (in most cases very late) or never finished and was discarded with a huge cost in money, resources and opportunity cost.

 - The assumption that it is possible to plan for very large software projects is a myth.